-- A. It may help to use one of the following metaphors to explain the MSC: - Newspaper: Newspapers are structured into different subject areas in the same way that MSC uses domains. - School of fish: MSC helps the individual fish to communicate with each other and to swim in the same direction, towards what is good and away from what is not - Holiday memories: MSC helps teams to focus on memorable events and to use these events to help realign efforts towards achieving more of the wonderful things and less of the terrible ones. - Restaurant menu: MSC presents a series of glimpses of what a program is achieving.
-The stakeholders can then select from these glimpses in much the same way as they would select food from a restaurant menu. - B. Start small.
-It is a risky exercise to implement a huge and complicated MSC system without first piloting it on a small scale. - C. Identify key people (champions) who are excited by MSC.
+- B. It may help to use one of the following metaphors to explain the MSC: - Newspaper: Newspapers are structured into different subject areas in the same way that MSC uses domains. - School of fish: MSC helps the individual fish to communicate with each other and to swim in the same direction, towards what is good and away from what is not - Holiday memories: MSC helps teams to focus on memorable events and to use these events to help realign efforts towards achieving more of the wonderful things and less of the terrible ones. - Restaurant menu: MSC presents a series of glimpses of what a program is achieving.
+The stakeholders can then select from these glimpses in much the same way as they would select food from a restaurant menu. - C. Start small.
+It is a risky exercise to implement a huge and complicated MSC system without first piloting it on a small scale.

+- A. Identify key people (champions) who are excited by MSC.
 These champions can:

+- Excite and motivate people

+- Answer questions about the technique

+- Facilitate selection of SC stories

+- Encourage people to collect SC stories

 - Ensure that feedback occurs

-Ensure that Ensure that the stories are collected and organized and sent to review meetings - Develop protocols to ensure confidentiality where necessary
+- Ensure that the stories are collected and organized and sent to review meetings

+- Develop protocols to ensure confidentiality where necessary